 She ended her talk with a quote by Theodore Roosevelt: “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”

 The panel discussion followed the two talks.
 Moderating the panel discussion was Aarti Shyamsundar – Consultant, founder of Psymantics Consulting.
 The panel comprised Sangeeta Devni, founder of Startup Freak, and the bakery power-couple Divya Ramasami and Kingsley Jegan Joseph, founders of Bite Me Foods Pvt.
 Ltd.

 The session was intimate and more conversational in nature.
-The panel began with a discussion around how gender role expectations work both way and how they can either be opposing or reinforcing.
+The panel began with a discussion around how gender role expectations work both ways and how they can either be opposing or reinforcing.
 “A man in a kitchen is okay, but a man in a cupcake company is something that a few people might not be used to.
-I wonder how many men out there couldn’t pursue their dreams due to these stereotypes.”
+I wonder how many men out there couldn’t pursue their dreams due to these stereotypes”, says Kingsley.